 G. Manufactured Dwelling/Mobile Home Parks.
 Manufactured dwelling/mobile home parks must be located on parcels of one (1) acre or larger.
 New manufactured dwelling parks are subject to Site Design Review to ensure compliance with State's Manufacture Dwelling Specialty Code and other applicable safety standards.
 Alterations of existing manufactured dwelling parks/mobile home parks are subject to a Type II Site Design Review for that portion of the manufactured dwelling park proposed to be altered, which must meet current standards for manufactured dwelling parks to the extent practical.
-Manufactured dwelling park or mobile home park, and any expansion or significant alteration thereof, must first be approved under a Type I review process.
-In additional to all other applicable criteria, manufactured/mobile home parks and manufactured homes within a manufactured dwelling/mobile home parks and manufactured homes within a manufactured dwelling/mobile home parks and manufactured homes within a manufactured dwelling/mobile home parks and manufactured homes within a manufactured dwelling/mobile home parks and manufactured homes within a manufactured dwelling/mobile home park are subject to the following:
+Manufactured dwellings and recreational vehicles/trailers proposed to be sited within a manufactured dwelling park or mobile home park, and any expansion or significant alteration thereof, must first be approved under a Type I review process.
+In addition to all other applicable criteria, manufactured/mobile home parks and manufactured homes within a manufactured dwelling/mobile home park are subject to the following: